 This is especially true for spiritual hunger.
 God created us to fellowship with Him and when that space in our lives is empty, we are empty indeed.
-Have ever felt like something is missing but you just can’t put your figure on it?
+Have you ever felt like something is missing but you just can’t put your finger on it?

 Chances are really good that you are spiritually undernourished and you need to give God control over your eating.

-As you can see, there are lots of reasons that can cause us to turn to food when food is not what we need.
-To stop feeling like we “can’t stop overeating”, we need to become aware of why we are doing so in the first place.
+As you can see, there are lots of reasons why you can feel like you literally can’t stop overeating.
+To change, we need to become more aware of why we are doing so in the first place.
 Then we can create fitting solutions that will impact our lives.

 This is what has happened on my journey.
 When I didn’t know why I stood in front of the refrigerator longing to eat when I wasn’t hungry, it was hard to stop.

 But, when I identified the diet mindset, noticed that food had become my main source of fun, and nourished my spirit like it really mattered to me (because it did), I was finally able to shut the door and walk away.
 I no longer had to wonder “why can’t I stop eating when I’m full?”

 And that broken spinning vinyl in my head finally came to a screeching halt.

 WHAT TO DO WHEN YOU CAN’T STOP OVEREATING:

 Download your FREE Beat Overeating Checklist Printable below!

 Your printalbe packet includes 10 simple solutions to these 10 challenges that you can start using TODAY!
 Learn more about how to Beat Overeating here.